 The SAIM Coalition supports common-sense limits on step therapy such as establishing clear timelines for insurer responses to requests for exceptions and ensuring that patients who are successfully using a treatment do not have to switch.”1

 “One of the tools used by Pharmacy Benefit Managers (PBMs) to manage prescription costs is requiring that certain drugs receive prior authorization (PA) from the PBM before dispensing.”2 Prior authorization is often applicable to medical services as well.
-Proponents of the prior authorization process contend that its overarching goal is two-fold – "to encourage appropriate use of medications, both to reduce the incidence of preventable drug-related morbidity and to contain costs.
+Proponents of the prior authorization process contend that its overarching goal is "to encourage appropriate use of medications, both to reduce the incidence of preventable drug-related morbidity and to contain costs.
 The philosophy behind this mechanism, which intuitively seems to help promote the delivery of quality health care, is to target new, costly, or potentially toxic medications, and to encourage use of less-expensive, safer alternatives."3

 The current prior authorization process threatens timely access to treatment for patients.
 This access is vital to the health of individuals living with bleeding disorders, as lengthy wait times can quickly lead to a severely deteriorated condition.

 Several factors contribute to delayed treatment.
 Confusion over multiple forms can result in a missed deadline, or the correct forms not being submitted at all.
 This usually occurs when a patient is prescribed more than one prescription drug or are referred for a service that requires prior authorization.
 Then there is a need to complete a different form for each prescription drug or service.
 The use of paper forms, as opposed to electronic ones, is another reason for delay.
-Processing a paper form takes longer than it would to process an electronic form.
+Processing a paper form takes longer than an electronic form.
 Lastly, a prolonged response time from PBMs can hinder timely access to medically necessary treatment.

 NHF supports legislation that standardizes the prior authorization process.
 We advocate for a single, standardized prior authorization form that is used by all payers.
-The form should be available to be submitted electronically, and via facsimile.
+The form should be available to be submitted electronically and via facsimile.
 In addition, NHF recommends that a time limit for a response from the PBM be stipulated.
-This time limit delineates how long an insurer must approve or reject a prior-authorization, or to request more information.
-If there is no response by the end of the given time period, then the request is automatically authorized, and the patient receives the requested prescription drug or service.
+This time limit delineates how long an insurer must approve or reject a prior authorization, or to request more information.
+If there is no response by the end of the given period, then the request is automatically authorized, and the patient receives the requested prescription drug or service.
 Specifying a page limit for the standard prior authorization form also cuts down on confusion.
-Finally, NHF recommends that the legislation define a standard length of time for which the prior authorization remains valid after approval.
+Finally, NHF recommends that the legislation define a standard length of time for which the prior authorization stays valid after approval.

 Currently, private payers and Medicaid often include a prior authorization requirement, which usually requires a clinical diagnosis of a bleeding disorder by a patient’s physician before clotting factor can be dispensed.
-Prior authorizations are also required to be renewed at certain time intervals, e.g., six or twelve months, before factor can be dispensed.
+Prior authorizations must also be renewed at certain time intervals, e.g., six or twelve months, before factor can be dispensed.
 Because hemophilia and related inherited bleeding disorders are genetic conditions with no cure NHF believes the use of prior authorizations beyond the initial diagnosis is cumbersome and unnecessary and creates an obstacle to a patient receiving vital life-saving medication.
 Hence, NHF advocates for the longest prior authorization period possible.

 NHF opposes the practice of commercial payers to place all or most expensive therapies on the highest tier of their formulary.
 Placement on the highest tier requires patients to pay more out of pocket for their medications.
 Patients with chronic diseases, such as hemophilia, do not have the choice to go without their medication because it’s too expensive.
 The use of specialty tiers can be discriminatory against patients with bleeding disorders by making their medication cost prohibitive through higher copayment or coinsurance requirements.